aws/aws-sdk-php/docs/installation.rst

 If you are deploying your application to `AWS Elastic Beanstalk
 <http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_PHP_eb.html>`_,
-and you have a ``composer.json`` file in the root of your package, then Elastic Beanstalk will automatically perform a Composer ``install`` when you deploy your application.
+and you have a ``composer.json`` file in the root of your package, then Elastic Beanstalk will automatically perform a ``composer install`` when you deploy your application.

 Installing via Phar